 - Use a wooden spoon to stir in as much of the remaining flour as you can (avoid an electric mixer at this stage because it can strain the motor).
 Stir the batter until the dough looks ropey and pulls away from the sides of the bowl.

-Tip: Always add the minimum amount of flour in the range.
+Test Kitchen Tip: Always add the minimum amount of flour in the range given in your bread recipe.
 If you add too much flour during mixing and kneading, the bread can become heavy and dry.

 - To knead the dough, fold it and push down with the heel of your hand.

-- Moderately soft dough is slightly sticky and used for rich, sweet breads.
+- Moderately soft dough: Slightly sticky and used for rich, sweet breads.
 It requires 3 to 5 minutes of kneading.

-- Moderately stiff dough is used for most nonsweet breads.
-It is slightly firm to the touch and requires 6 to 8 minutes of kneading.
+- Moderately stiff dough: It is slightly firm to the touch and used for most nonsweet bread.
+It requires 6 to 8 minutes of kneading.

 A lot is happening as your bread rises.
 The yeast is multiplying and creating carbon dioxide bubbles, and the gluten is reinforcing the bread's structure as it balloons in size.
 The dough is also developing flavor.

 Place your yeast bread dough to rise in a warm (80°F to 85°F), draft-free place.
 An unheated oven with a bowl of warm water on the rack below works well.
 If you end up making a lot of homemade yeast bread, you might want to invest in a proofing basket ($12, Amazon), which supports dough in a certain shape as it rises.
 For the first rise, the dough should double in size.
 It is ready when indentations stay after two fingers are pressed ½ inch into the center

 Test Kitchen Tip: Rising times for yeast bread recipes are only an estimate.
 It's important to continually check the bread dough.
 The temperature and humidity outside, the temperature of the rising spot and of the ingredients, and the ingredients in the dough can all affect the rise time.